-The Consultation will take place within the 10 Days of Justice and flow with the Feast@UP (University of Pretoria) and the Feast of the Clowns, an inner city community festival celebrating arts and justice, God in the city and the city’s diversity.
+As in the years past, the Consultation will again partner with the Tshwane Leadership Foundation’s Feast of the Clowns (usually an inner city community festival celebrating arts and justice, God in the city and the city’s diversity – this year, also a virtual celebration).
 As a festival of justice and reconciliation, it seeks to heal, dream, and confront, all at the same time.
-Organise! will culminate on Saturday, 22 August, with the March of the Clowns.

 Elements of the Consultation will include:

 - Use of the praxis cycle to explore our theme, including opportunities for immersion, urban analysis, prophetic imagination, action planning, and engagement in the city;

 - Awareness-raising of critical issues facing our cities today;